Tuesday, May 9, 2023

 “Blood and blood products are likely always to carry an inherent risk of infectious agents.
 Therefore, zero risk may be unattainable.
 The role of FDA is to drive that risk to the lowest level reasonably achievable.” – fda.gov

 If it is a blood-derived medicine, you might want to ask your doctor if there is another medication, that does roughly the same thing, that is not a blood derivative, such as a synthetic, a recombinant, or some other product.
-Ask if your need for this medication is life-threatening or merely advisable.
+Ask if your need for this medication is life-threatening or if it is merely advisable.
 Research it yourself to get a better understanding of what it will or won’t do for you.

 I spent many, many hours researching this.
 The first thing I learned is that it is a really complicated subject.
 But don't let that put you off.
 The second thing I learned is that you can understand it if you keep looking things up.
 Hopefully, this column will serve as a starting point for your research.